sonatype-nexus-community/nexus-repository-apk/.circleci/circleci-readme.md

         circleci local execute -c .circleci/local-config.yml --job 'github-maven-deploy/build-and-test'

+    With the above command, operations that cannot occur during a local build will show an error like this:

+      ```
+      ...
+Error: FAILED with error not supported
+      ```

-    With the above command, those operations what cannot occur locally will show an error (like `Error: FAILED with error not supported`), but the build will proceed and can complete “successfully”, which allows you to verify scripts in your config, etc.
+      However, the build will proceed and can complete “successfully”, which allows you to verify scripts in your config, etc.

+      If the build does complete successfully, you should see a happy yellow `Success!` message.